Bouncing Dark Matter: Bouncing Dark Matter in a Three Particle Framework

 \subsection{Physics of the Bounce}

 A schematic of the decoupling of the processes leading to freezeout of dark sector particles is shown in Fig.\,\ref{fig:schematic}.
-As illustrated, the cosmological history can be divided into three distinct phases.
+The cosmological history can be divided into three distinct phases.

-In the first (equilibrium) phase, at sufficiently early times, we assume that portal interactions between the dark and SM sectors keep all dark sector particles in thermal equilibrium with the SM bath to temperatures below their masses.
-Hence all dark sector particles follow the standard equilibrium distributions, and we have \be \mu_\chi=\mu_{\phi_1}=\mu_{\phi_2}=0~~~~\text{(dark $\leftrightarrow$ SM active).} \ee We assume that chemical equilibrium between the dark and SM sectors is maintained down to $x=x_c$.
+In the first (equilibrium) phase, we assume that portal interactions between the dark and SM sectors keep all dark sector particles in thermal equilibrium with the SM bath to temperatures below their masses.
+Hence all particles follow the standard equilibrium distributions, and \be \mu_\chi=\mu_{\phi_1}=\mu_{\phi_2}=0~~~~\text{(dark $\leftrightarrow$ SM active).} \ee We assume that chemical equilibrium between the dark and SM sectors is maintained down to $x=x_c$.
 Depending on the details of the portal interactions, kinetic equilibrium between the two sectors can last until much later; the implications of this are discussed below.

-In the second (chemical) phase, after the dark and SM sectors chemically decouple, the dark species develop nonzero chemical potentials, and the total comoving number density of dark sector particles is conserved.\,\footnote{This requires $4\leftrightarrow 2$ number changing interactions within the dark sector to have decoupled by this point; we have checked that this occurs for all cases we consider in this paper.
-Note that there are no $3\leftrightarrow2$ processes in the dark sector, since all the interactions in Eq.\,\eqref{eq:interactions} involve an even number of states.} The evolution of the number densities is now governed by $2\leftrightarrow2$ interactions that can efficiently interconvert the three dark species, $AA\leftrightarrow BB$, where $A,B=\chi, \phi_1,\phi_2$.
+In the second (chemical) phase, after the dark and SM sectors chemically decouple, the dark species develop nonzero chemical potentials, and the total comoving number density of dark sector particles is conserved.\,\footnote{This requires $4\leftrightarrow 2$ number changing interactions within the dark sector to have decoupled by this point; we have checked that this occurs for our parameters.
+Note that there are no dark sector $3\leftrightarrow2$ processes, since all the interactions in Eq.\,\eqref{eq:interactions} involve an even number of states.} The evolution of the number densities is now governed by $2\leftrightarrow2$ interactions that can efficiently interconvert the three dark species, $AA\leftrightarrow BB$, where $A,B=\chi, \phi_1,\phi_2$.
 The chemical potentials thus follow the relations \be \mu_\chi=\mu_{\phi_1}=\mu_{\phi_2}\neq0~~~~\text{(dark $\leftrightarrow$ dark active).} \ee As $n_i \approx n_i^{\rm eq}e^{\mu_i/T}$, the equilibrium abundances of the heavier states continue to get exponentially suppressed compared to those of the lighter states, with equilibrium distributions uniformly shifted by the common nonzero chemical potential.